Difference in Differences and Ratio in Ratios for Limited Dependent Variables: Empirical Analysis

 \qquad BCQ checked out the parallel trend assumption with graphs plotting the pre-treatment trends across the treatment and control groups.
 BCQ also estimated their models using different time periods or using more aggregated data.
-Whereas these are informal/indirect ways of testing for parallel trends, our approach of using $tQ$ as an extra regressor provides a formal test for parallel trends as well as a way to allow for non-parallel trends.
-The $\tilde{\beta}_{q\tau }$ estimates in Table 6 reveal that parallel trends in terms of $Y^{\ast }$ and ID$_{RR}$/ID$_{ROR}$ do not hold at least for `current smoker' and `obese', and Lin-DD rejects $\beta _{q\tau }=0$ for even more outcomes.
+Whereas these are informal/indirect ways of testing for parallel trends, our approach of using $tQ$ as an extra regressor provides a formal test for parallel trends, as well as a simple way to allow for non-parallel trends.
+The $\tilde{\beta}_{q\tau }$ estimates in Table 2 reveal that parallel trend assumption in $Y^{\ast }$ and the analogous ID$_{RR}$/ID$ _{ROR}$ assumption do not hold at least for `current smoker' and `obese', and Lin-DD rejects $\beta _{q\tau }=0$ for even more outcomes.

-\qquad To appreciate better how much difference allowing $\beta _{q\tau }\neq 0$ makes, Table 7 repeats Table 6 under the restriction $\beta _{q\tau }=0$ (i.e., without using $tQ$ as a regressor).
-The differences between Tables 6 and 7 are huge both in terms of effect magnitude and t-value.
-In RR/ROR, only `any health insurance' maintained its statistical significance, whereas `current smoker' and `risky drinker' become misleadingly insignificant by imposing $\beta _{q\tau }=0$ falsely.
+\qquad To appreciate better how much difference allowing $\beta _{q\tau }\neq 0$ makes, Table 3 repeats Table 2 under the restriction $\beta _{q\tau }=0$ (i.e., without using $tQ$ as a regressor).
+The differences between Tables 2 and 3 are huge both in terms of effect magnitude and t-value.
+In RR and ROR, only `any health insurance' maintained its statistical significance, whereas `current smoker' and `risky drinker' become misleadingly insignificant by imposing $\beta _{q\tau }=0$ falsely.
 Also, `any primary doctor' and BMI become significant by imposing $\beta _{q\tau }=0$ unnecessarily.
-In Lin-DD as well, only `any health insurance' maintained its statistical significance in Tables 6 and 7, whereas the statistical significance of seven other outcomes is switched.
+In Lin-DD as well, only `any health insurance' maintains its statistical significance in Tables 2 and 3, whereas the statistical significance of seven other outcomes is switched.

-\qquad The main finding in BCQ is that DCP increases `any health insurance', `any primary doctor' and `risky drinker', while decreasing BMI.
-This finding is similar to that in Table 7 RR/ROR, except for `risky drinker' that is insignificant in Table 7.
-This similarity may be attributed to that both BCQ and Table 7 assume $\beta _{q\tau }=0$.
+\qquad The main finding in BCQ is that DCP increases `any health insurance', `any primary doctor' and `risky drinker', but decreases BMI.
+This finding is similar to that of the RR and ROR column in Table 3, except for `risky drinker' that is insignificant in Table 3.
+This similarity is due to $\beta _{q\tau }=0$ assumed in both BCQ and Table 3.